jordancrawfordnz/kauri-bridge/README.md

 This should be run as soon as possible after sensor data received such that the data is considered current (timestamp will be added).

 - ``logContext`` is a LogContext object.

+The device must implement the following methods:

+- start() - should start collection running.
+- stop() - shound stop collection from running.

 ### Allow device autoloading
 Device objects are found using the ``type`` of the device.
 These mappings from ``type`` to device object are setup in ``sensordrivers.js``.